factana/fogwing-simulator-for-raspberry-python/fw-iothub-dht11-sensor/README.md

 ## Step - 1
 ### Single Run or Interval Run
-According to your requirement copy any of the Python file to your raspberry and thats it !, Your are now done with coding part.
+According to your requirement copy any of the Python file to your raspberry and thats it !
+Your are now done with coding part.

 ## Step - 2
 ### Installing the libraries
-Install all required libraries using pip with our requirement.txt file which is inside all sub folders of this repository.
+Install all required libraries using pip with our requirement.txt file.
 ```
-pip install requirements.txt
+pip install -r requirements.txt
 ```

 ## Step - 3